Iconic characters and their cultural impact on iconic and profound animated villains

-Animated villains like Cruella de Vil and Scar stand out for their unique personalities that bring depth and tension to the stories.
+Animated villains like Cruella de Vil and Scar are noted for their unique personalities that bring depth and tension to the stories.

-These iconic characters represent universal human conflicts, making the storylines memorable and full of meaning.
+These iconic characters represent universal human conflicts, making the plots memorable and full of meaning.

 Their visual design and psychological characteristics make them recognizable symbols that transcend time and generations.